 - Working with a Prototype Maker - The steps an engineer takes to produce a prototype and what you need to know to work with them to get the job done right.

-- Rapid Prototyping - How to take advantage of rapid prototyping technologies such as SLA, SLS, FDM, LOM, and 3D Printing.
+- Prototyping Technologies - How to take advantage of prototyping technologies such as 3D printing, SLA, SLS, FDM, and LOM.

 - Prototype Design - How to determine the best design that's right for you and for your future customers.